cashto/icfp2016/README.md

 The vision of creating exact solutions went out the window.
 I briefly flirted with the idea of building up a square from possible polygons, rather than the current approach of starting with a square and folding it down to a shape -- but at this point it was far too radical a rethink of the strategy.

-With a heavy heart, I moved on to plan B, in the early hours of day 3 (which was 2am local time).
-Plan B was an idea I had a few hours earlier: it turns out that creating convex origami shapes is really easy -- you can just fold along the edges until you reproduce the shape.
-For problems I couldn't solve exactly, I would figure out the convex hull of the silhouette, and generate that.
-Of course, if the silhouette itself was convex, this would actually give me an exact solution.
-Hoping against hope, I crunched the numbers and found a full one-third of contest problems were convex.
+With a heavy heart, in the early hours of day 3 (which was 2am local time), I moved on to plan B, which was this: it turns out that creating convex origami shapes is really easy -- you can just fold along the edges until you reproduce the shape.
+Instead of trying to solve the silhouette, I could just try to solve this convext hull of the silohuette.

 > *"[I have approximate knowledge of many things](https://youtu.be/W9_iQ1FSnp8?t=33s) ..."*

+This idea actually occurred to me very early on in the contest, and my plan was to use it as a backup solver for problems too difficult for my exact solver.
+Well, as it was now turning out to the be case, that would be nearly all of them.
+Of course, this idea also happens to be an exact solver if the silhouette itself was convex.
+Hoping against hope, I crunched the numbers and found a full one-third of contest problems were convex and thus tractable by this algorithm.

-In the final hours of the contest, I had abandoned any thought of doing origami at all; I was instead focused completely on leaderboard hacking.
+So, in the final hours of the contest, I had abandoned any thought of doing origami at all; I was instead focused completely on leaderboard hacking.
 I was going to find all convex-hull problems and refine my program until I had driven them to zero, or as close as I could possibly get.
-In the end, I was able to solve all but 64 of them.
+In the end, I was able to solve all but 64 such problems.
 The program worked decently on non-convex problems as well, but never finding perfect matches.
 (One aborted idea was to look for problems that would *become* convex with a single flip -- imagine a thin rectangle, folded into a V -- but I ran out of time before I could implement it).

 ##Estimated Results